-You know you should text your ex, you’re just not sure what message to send or how to go about it.
+You know that texting your ex is your next move, you’re just not sure what message to send or how to go about it.
 What do you say?

 To help guide you on this challenging journey, I will share my four rules for texting an ex.

 Before you text your ex, keep in mind something I call, “The Feel-Good Factor.”

 Anything you put in a text after no contact should “feel good” to the person receiving it.